10 Best CLM Software for Contract Lifecycle Management (2026)

 Best for: Enterprise legal teams needing sophisticated workflow automation

 Ironclad is the enterprise CLM platform most frequently associated with workflow automation.
-Named a Leader in both the 2025 Gartner Magic Quadrant for CLM and The Forrester Wave: CLM Platforms (Q1 2025), Ironclad is built for legal teams at large organizations where contracts pass through complex approval chains, routing rules, and conditional logic before execution.
+Named a Leader in the 2025 Gartner Magic Quadrant for Contract Life Cycle Management (published November 2025) and in The Forrester Wave: CLM Platforms (Q1 2025), Ironclad is built for legal teams at large organizations where contracts pass through complex approval chains, routing rules, and conditional logic before execution.

 The Workflow Designer is the centerpiece.
 Legal teams design multi-step approval processes visually, defining who needs to approve what, under which conditions, and in what order.
 For organizations where a single contract might need sign-off from legal, finance, compliance, and a VP, this kind of structured workflow prevents bottlenecks and ensures nothing falls through the cracks.